 These password breaches highlight the employee password reuse problem

-Today, we’ve released the latest update to the Specops Password Blacklist, a service that protects organizations from the use of known breached passwords in Active Directory.
+Today, we’ve released the latest update to the Specops password list, a service that protects organizations from the use of known breached passwords in Active Directory.

-“Today’s update further supports our commitment to making the Specops Password Blacklist the best choice for protecting your corporate network from credential stuffing attacks,” said Lori Osterholm, CTO at Specops Software.
+“Today’s update further supports our commitment to making the Specops Breached Password Protection the best choice for protecting your corporate network from credential stuffing attacks,” said Lori Osterholm, CTO at Specops Software.

-Some of the personal site breaches in the Password Blacklist include:
+Some of the personal site breaches in the Password list include: